cosmos/cosmos/whitepaper.md

 architecture can mitigate this problem by using a global hub with regional autonomous shards, where +⅔ validators in a shard are based in a common geographic region.
-For instance, a common paradigm may be for individual cities, or local clusters of them, to operate a given shard for the coordination of finances and infrastructure, enabling municipal activity to persist in the event that otherwise remote service providers fail.
+For instance, a common paradigm may be for individual cities, or regions, to operate a given shard for the coordination of finances and infrastructure, enabling municipal activity to persist in the event that otherwise remote service providers fail.
+Note that this allows real geological, political, and network-topological features to be considered in designing robust federated fault-tolerant systems.

 ## Issuance and Incentives #####################################################

 ### The Gnut Token

-While the GnuClear hub is a multi-asset system, there is a native token for staking called _gnuts_.
-Unlike Ethereum's ether or Bitcoin's bitcoins, GnuClear's gnuts are meant for staking by validators.
-To discourage the use of gnuts as a store-of-wealth or means of exchange, gnuts that are not held in bond decay with a half-life of 5 years (PARAM).
-Gnut holders who do not wish to validate, or cannot because they do not meet the bonding threshold (PARAM) can delegate to any of the existing validators.
+While the GnuClear hub is a multi-asset system, there is a native token called _gnuts_.
+Unlike Ethereum's ether or Bitcoin's bitcoins, GnuClear's gnuts are meant for staking by validators, and voting on proposals to improve and maintain the GnuClear network.
+To discourage the use of gnuts as a store-of-wealth or means of exchange, gnuts that are not held in bond decay at a rate of `GnutDecay` (DEFAULT: a half-life of 5 years).
+Gnut holders who do not wish to validate, or cannot because they do not meet the bonding threshold can delegate to any combination of existing validators.
 Gnut holders who delegate to validators do not pay the decay penalty.

 ### Initial Gnut Distribution and Issuance